Isomorpfishm/neuron/README.md

-# Modelling of in vitro Neuromodulatory Co-culture System
+# Modelling of an in vitro Neuromodulatory Co-culture System

 This project is implemented using the [NEURON simulation environment][1] version 8.0 on Windows.